sseraj007/jenkins-torque/README.md

 ![quick_link](https://user-images.githubusercontent.com/8643801/96999652-2f42e180-153e-11eb-8bdc-4eada85136eb.png)

-n Jenkins, you should see a predefined pipeline configured to run a Promotions Manager blueprint in your Torque space.
+In Jenkins, you should see a predefined pipeline configured to run a Promotions Manager blueprint in your Torque space.

 ![jenkins](https://user-images.githubusercontent.com/8643801/96999412-c8bdc380-153d-11eb-96e0-3bd4be4e6816.png)